dogger/dogger.io/static/documentation/index.md

 ```

 ### Lazy configuration
-Lazy configuration allows a build server to dynamically set a configuration for a specific pull request.
+Lazy configuration will not provision a test environment when the pull request is opened, but will instead wait for a build server to make an API call to Pull Dog which then starts provisioning.

+The reason this may be useful is to set dynamic variables that are only available from the build server (such as referencing a specific Docker image that was just built and published).

+#### Example
 The below example uses the pull request <a href="https://github.com/portainer/portainer/pull/3932" rel="nofollow">portainer/portainer #3932</a> as an example.

 `59239347` is the GitHub ID of the repository.
 This (and the API key to use) can be optained by clicking the repository from the <a href="/dashboard/pull-dog">Pull Dog dashboard</a> page.

+_Instead of specifying `pullRequestHandle`, you can also reference a branch name by specifying `branchReference`._

 ```bash
 curl \